psychemedia/storytelling-notes/nettle-spinner-leaves-hung.md

 But the next day, the wheel was mended, and Renelde sat down to spin again.
 As her young man was on his quest, so was she on hers — to finish the second shift.

-Again the Count sent his guards, this time to tie her hands should be tied, and not lose sight of her for one instant.
+Again the Count sent his guards, this time to tie her hands, and not lose sight of her for one instant.

 But the guards fell asleep, the bonds undid themselves, and the Renelde spun on.